 Notes

-If you’re not a big fan of kale, try harvesting early when the leaves are still tender.
+- If you’re not a big fan of kale, try harvesting early when the leaves are still tender.
 You may change your mind!
-They are also delicious any time in soups.
+They are also delicious in soups!

 Kohlrabi